These almond crusted chicken nuggets are a fantastic paleo-friendly nibble food that will satisfy your cravings for traditional breaded nuggets.

 If you want to see how to prepare and cook these almond coated nuggets, then be sure to check out the video below.
 It will take you through all the steps to making this delicious dish.

-Paleo Chicken Nuggets Recipe
+Almond Crusted Chicken Nuggets Recipe

 - 2 chicken breasts, cut into bite-sized chunks